Updated for 2022

 – Ways to Help our fellow Angelenos year ’round

 Children’s Hospital Los Angeles

 The Holidays from the Heart program aims to make the holidays a little happier for chronically ill children and their families.
-There are a number of ways to help, including sponsoring a family, as well as providing bulk gift items (clothing, diapers), making a monetary donation, or serving as a volunteer (shopping for gifts, distributing gifts).
+There are a number of ways to help, including sponsoring a family, making a monetary donation, and donating gift cards.
 Check the website for more details on how to help.
-(Last year, over 450 families were sponsored).

 Baby2Baby works year-round to ensure that no child is without the basic necessities of childhood.
-They accept donations all year long for items that will benefit children (infants to age 12) including but not limited to car seats, clothing (children’s and maternity), hygiene items (toothpaste, soap, sunscreen), coats, and more.
-Families can also get involved by hosting a donation drive (monetary or by collecting items) or by volunteering.
+Generally, they accept donations all year long for items that will benefit children (infants to age 12) including but not limited to car seats, clothing (children’s and maternity), hygiene items (toothpaste, soap, sunscreen), coats, and more.
+However, due to COVID-19, Baby2Baby can only accept donations of new items (diapers, wipes, formula, hygiene items – soap, shampoo, toothpaste) at this time.
+Families can also get involved by hosting a donation drive (monetary or by collecting items).
 Check the website for details.

 The Giving Spirit is an organization that assembles and distributes “survival kits” to families living on the street.
-Each kit contains about 70 items.
-The Giving Spirit has been reaching the homeless in and around Los Angeles for fifteen years now.
-Families can help by participating in their Outreach event scheduled for Thursday, December 8th through Sunday, December 11th.
-Volunteers can help assemble and distribute these kits.
-Check the website to sign-up for a particular shift.
-If you can’t make it to the Outreach event, families can still help by donating funds or items that are needed for the kits.
-(Check the website for a list of items that are needed).
+Each kit contains 60-70 items.
+The Giving Spirit has been reaching the homeless in and around Los Angeles for over fifteen years now.
+Families can help by donating funds and/or items that are packed into the survival kits.
+Check the website for details.

 One Voice Holiday Food Program